fubicales2016/fogbowcloud.org/content/pages/install-configure-fogbow-manager.md

 * **Benchmarking configuration:** Benchmarking used to calculate the power rating of the VM.
 By default, we are the plugin that determine the same power rating for any VM.
 You can see the required information by each mapper user plugin provided by fogbow at [Plugins Page](http://www.fogbowcloud.org/customazing-deployment#benchmarking-plugin).

 By default , we are using the Vanilla Benchmarking Accounting Plugin.
-Access [Round Robin Member Picker PLugin  session](http://www.fogbowcloud.org/customazing-deployment#simple-storage-accounting-plugin) for more information.
+Access [Simple Storage Accounting Plugin  session](http://www.fogbowcloud.org/customazing-deployment#simple-storage-accounting-plugin) for more information.
 ```bash
 # Example:
 benchmarking_class=org.fogbowcloud.manager.core.plugins.benchmarking.VanillaBenchmarkingPlugin